ssbucarlos/smash-ultimate-blender/README.md

 1. Before you import a model, make sure all the textures have been converted to .PNGs.
 The recommended tool for this is 'Switch Toolbox' (https://github.com/KillzXGaming/Switch-Toolbox)
 2. After installing the plugin in blender, in the 3D Viewport pull up the Sidebar (Hotkey is 'N'), and look for the new 'Ultimate' tab in the Sidebar.

+# In case of Issues
+1. Please read the wiki to see if it that issue is mentioned in the 'List of Known Issues' wiki page, if not...
+2. Please go add a new issue in the Issues page so i can track the problem

 # Current Features
 1. Creates the .NUSKTB and .NUHLPB needed for real-time animation retargeting on custom models.